bradxli/magnetic-quadruped-climbing-robot/README.md

-# Magnetic Foot Wall-Climbing Robot
+# Magnetic Quadruped Climbing Robot

 > A high-force-density magnetic foot with closed-loop magnetization and force-feedback control, **validated on a quadruped robot (Unitree GO2)** for wall-climbing applications.